khsoh/mymacnix/README.md

 ## Phase 2: Nix and its versions

-Getting the version of `nix` installed
+Getting the version of `Nix` installed

 ```
   nix --version